 \subsection{Multi-view training}

-The purpose of multi-view training is to improve the learning effect by using the redundant information between perspectives \citep{Yan_muti-view_review2021}. \citet{Dong_Tri-net2018} constructs three divergent models to generate pseudo-labels with a voting mechanism.
-The method is ineffective when there is not enough unlabeled data because noise is simultaneously introduced.
-Using the uncertainty estimates from each view, \citet{Xia_Uncertainty-aware2020} rotated the input for multi-view collaborative training to produce an accurate segmentation.
-The method is simple to implement, but it involves more redundant learning and a greater variety of perspectives to achieve more desirable performance. \citet{Zheng_Uncertainty2022} divided the labeled data into complementary subsets and input to the two training models for training, enhancing the network's capability to explore ambiguous regions.
-Our method creates two auxiliary models that work in tandem to direct the main model to concentrate on the ambiguous region from two complementary perspectives, while also gaining the advantages of multiple perspectives, to obtain low entropy predictions.
+The purpose of multi-view training is to utilize the redundant information between different views to improve learning efficiency \citep{Yan_muti-view_review2021}. \citet{Dong_Tri-net2018} constructs three divergent models and generates pseudo-labels using a voting mechanism.
+With a large amount of unlabeled data and the introduction of noise, this method yields good results. \citet{Xia_Uncertainty-aware2020} performs multi-view collaborative training by rotating the input and using the uncertainty estimates from each view to obtain accurate segmentation.
+This method is simple to implement, but requires a relatively large number of views to achieve ideal performance, leading to redundant learning. \citet{Zheng_Uncertainty2022} splits labeled data into complementary subsets and trains two models with each subset, effectively improving the network's ability to explore ambiguous areas.
+Our approach constructs two complementary auxiliary models to guide the main model's attention to ambiguous areas from two complementary views.
+Additionally, leveraging the multi-view information leads to low-entropy predictions.